National Threat Assessment Centre (NTAC)

 ASIO issues threat assessments to inform the actions of the police and other agencies with a role in protecting Australians and Australian interests from threats to national security.

-- Department of Transport and Regional Services; and
+- Department of Infrastructure and Regional Development and

 - Office of National Assessments.